Planetary Regulator of Bandhu-sthana * Sukha-daya

 Even when bandesha-4 remains steadfastly parochial in its outlook, one may become a familiar representative of the fundamental and customary faith of an ethnic people.

-Articulator preserver or exponent of ancient customs, rhythms, roots, routines
+Articulator preserver or exponent of folkways, ancient customs, and established cultural norms, rhythms, roots, routines

 Customary, routine-seeking bandesha-4 occupies adversarial 6th-from-swakshetra.
-Foundational education (4) and folk customs can pervade higher discourse of philosophical principles (9) placing habitual folk beliefs of a settled people (4) in conflict with authentic philosophical or theological discussions (9).
+Foundational schooling (4) and folkways, ancient customs, and established cultural norms can pervade higher discourse of philosophical principles (9) placing habitual folk beliefs of a settled people (4) in conflict with authentic philosophical or theological discussions (9).

 Parochialism, fundamentalism, folk heritage , enters the priestly apprehension of higher dharma